• Skip to primary navigation

 Fried food terms in Puerto Rico

 1. frituras: It is the generic term for fried treats.
-One of the characteristics of a fritura is that, in most cases, they are the handiest of the finger foods.
-A couple of napkins will be enough and you can eat it while walking.
+One of the characteristics of a fritura is that, in most cases, they are the handiest finger foods.
+A couple of napkins will be enough, and you can eat it while walking.
 Not all fried foods are considered frituras.
 For example, French fries and fried chicken are not considered frituras in Puerto Rico, since they are not traditional Puerto Rican fried foods (although both are extremely popular!).

 2. cuchifrito: A synonym for fritura.
 It can also be used to refer to the place where frituras are sold.